8eecf0d2/decade/README.md

 }
 ```

-If you need more control, you can craft your own response and simply return `void` from the handler - handlers are called in order so you can drop in middleware wherever suits.
+If you need more control, you can craft your own response and simply return `void` from the handler - handlers are called in-order so you can drop in middleware wherever suits.
 ```ts
 import { Router } from "decade";
 import { fooMiddleware } from "./middleware"